-Figure 5 shows the change in line energy for ACIS.
+The change in line energy for ACIS is very different from XIS, as can be seen in Figure 5.
 ACIS does not have the capability to inject a known quantity of charge like XIS, so the only sacrificial charge is from the particle background and the X-ray photons themselves.
-This is clearly seen in the structure of the line energy as a function of time which contains distinct features that are also found in the particle background (Figure 11).

 The rate of line energy change is much lower for ACIS than it is for XIS.
 Assuming a linear decay, the change is roughly 0.1% per year for the BI CCD and 0.07% per year for the FI CCD.
-The decrease is clearly not strictly linear, due to the changing sacrificial charge which adds both features from individual solar storms and a larger modification tied to the solar cycle.